-If your U.S. citizen spouse has died, it is still possible to get permanent residence in the U.S. (a “green card”) through “adjustment of status," without leaving the country.
-See "Eligibility for a Green Card as the Widow(er) of a U.S. Citizen" for a discussion of who is eligible for a green card via this method.
-This article will focus on the application process for obtaining that green card while living in the United States.
+If you are a foreign national whose U.S. citizen spouse has died, and you were hoping to get U.S. lawful permanent residence (a green card) through your spouse, here's some reassurance: It is still possible to get U.S. permanent residence through the process known as "adjustment of status," without leaving the country.
+See U.S. Citizen Spouse Died: How Do I Get a Green Card on My Own? for a discussion of who is eligible for a green card via this method.
+This article will focus on the nuts and bolts of the application process for obtaining that green card while living in the United States.

-There are certain requirements for you to adjust status in the United States, and those don't change even if your spouse has died.
-(See “Who Can Apply for a Green Card Through Adjustment of Status.”)
+There are certain requirements for who can adjust status in the United States, and those don't change even if the U.S. petitioning spouse has died.
+(See Who Can Apply for a Green Card Through Adjustment of Status.)

-If your spouse filed an “I-130, Petition for Alien Relative” for you before he or she died, and it is still pending, USCIS converts it to an “I-360, Petition for Amerasian, Widow(er), or Special Immigrant” automatically, upon your spouse's death.
-(This petition is used by and for many types of people – in your case, it's for a "widow(er).")
+If your spouse filed an I-130, Petition for Alien Relative for you before dying, the agency will normally (whether it's been approved or not yet), convert it to an I-360, Petition for Amerasian, Widow(er), or Special Immigrant upon learning of the spouse's death.
+(This latter petition is used by and for many types of people; in your case, it's for a "widow(er).")

-If the I-130 petition is approved by USCIS (see “Eligibility for a Green Card as the Widow(er) of a U.S. Citizen”), you have satisfied the requirement of having an approved petition.
+In this situation, you'll want to let USCIS know about your spouse's death by sending a letter to the office handling the I-130 petition, along with a copy of the death certificate.
+You won't need to do anything else.
+If the I-130 petition has already been or is ultimately approved by USCIS (see Eligibility for a Green Card as the Widow(er) of a U.S. Citizen), you have satisfied the requirement of having an approved visa petition.

 If USCIS had already approved the I-130 petition and you were already in the process of applying for adjustment of status when your spouse died, USCIS will continue to process your adjustment of status application and you do not need to file another one.

 You can file the I-360 petition either before or at the same time as your adjustment of status application.
 If you're eligible to adjust status right now, it's easier to file the I-360 and adjustment application together.

-As the widow or widower of a U.S. citizen, you apply for adjustment of status by preparing “Form I-485, Application to Register Permanent Residence or Adjust Status," as well as supporting forms and documents.
+As the widow or widower of a U.S. citizen, you can apply for adjustment of status by preparing Form I-485, Application to Register Permanent Residence or Adjust Status," as well as supporting forms and documents.
 The process is the same as it is for all other people who are applying for adjustment of status, with one important exception.

-If you originally entered the U.S. when unmarried, on a K-1 fiance(e) visa, then when you got that visa, you were supposed to marry your spouse within 90 days of coming to the United States.
+If you originally entered the U.S. when unmarried, on a K-1 fiancé(e) visa, then when you got that visa, you were supposed to marry your spouse within 90 days of coming to the United States.
 If you did that, and then your spouse died, you can still adjust status.